gmherb/envtab/README.md

       - or make it automatic for simplicity
   - --raw should be utilized with either --enable or --disable.
 Ignored if --status or enable/disable are omitted.
   - --status should now include mode (raw|command substitution)
-- Support environment variables in show; exported with eval $(envtab export loadout)
-  - ~~Can we resolve all environment variables like we do with PATH?~~ ✅ Done - All environment variables now support expansion
   - Add loadout order/priority/number to support specific load order in case entries build upon environment variable expansion
 - Add additional backends in addition to default (file backend).
   - File (Default)